the-teacher/the_role/README.md

 ### Who is Administrator?

-Administrator - a user who can access any section and the rules of your application.
+Administrator it's a user who can access any section and the rules of your application.

-The administrator is the owner of any objects in your application.
+Administrator is the owner of any objects in your application.

-Administrator - a user in the role-hash of which there is a section **system** and rule **administrator**.
+Administrator it's a user, which has virtual section **system** and rule **administrator** in the role-hash.

 ``` ruby